+'''

-35% of credibility in a variant of utilitarianism, $T{UT} = [S \ge V \ge F]$; 34% of credibility in a variant of common sense, $T{CS} = [V \ge F \ge S]$; 31% of credibility in a deontological theory, $T{DE} = [F \ge V \ge S]$.
+35% of credibility in a variant of utilitarianism, T{UT} = [S \ge V \ge F]; 34% of credibility in a variant of common sense, T{CS} = [V \ge F \ge S]; 31% of credibility in a deontological theory, T{DE} = [F \ge V \ge S].

+'''

-According to MTF, the right choice is to eat at the steakhouse $(T{UT} = 35\%)$ tries to find the best decision using Voting Theory tools, and within this theory, the "gold standard" is the Condorcet method.
-A voting system uses a Condorcet method when: if most voters prefer A to B, then A is the Condorcet winner (the elected one), if there are multiple candidates, then the candidate who is preferred in all possible pairs of comparisons ($A \ge B, A \ge C, A \ge D ...
-A \ge Z$) will be the Condorcet winner.
+According to MTF, the right choice is to eat at the steakhouse ($T{\rm UT}=35\%$) tries to find the best decision using Voting Theory tools, and within this theory, the "gold standard" is the Condorcet method.
+A voting system uses a Condorcet method when: if most voters prefer A to B, then A is the Condorcet winner (the elected one), if there are multiple candidates, then the candidate who is preferred in all possible pairs of comparisons (A \geq B, A \geq $C, A \geq D \dots A \geq Z$) will be the Condorcet winner.
 This method compares all possible pairs of preferences (candidates) and declares the winner the preference that outperforms all others in a head-to-head tournament.
 However, it is not always possible for a Condorcet winner to emerge, so extensions to this method are necessary.
-The Condorcet method is also susceptible to the voting paradox, which occurs when the aggregation of social preferences becomes non-transitive, even if the preferences in an election ($A \ge B, B \ge C, A \ge C$) the final result can still be non-transitive ($A \ge B, B \ge$ $C, C \ge A$), the voting paradox is a classic example of the composition fallacy (just because all voters have transitively ordered preferences that don't mean that the social choice will be transitively ordered) (GEHRLEIN & VALOGNES, 2001).
+The Condorcet method is also susceptible to the voting paradox, which occurs when the aggregation of social preferences becomes non-transitive, even if the preferences of all individuals is transitive.
+That is, even if all voters have transitive preferences in an election $(A \geq B, B \geq C, A \geq C)$ the final result can still be nontransitive $(A \ge B, B \ge C, C \ge A)$, the voting paradox is a classic example of the composition fallacy (just because all voters have transitively ordered preferences that don't mean that the social choice will be transitively ordered) (GEHRLEIN & VALOGNES, 2001).